MISSION: OUR PRIORITY

 Mission Is More than Money

+Through our mission ministries we seek to follow Christ’s example of demonstrating faith and love through action.
+Volunteers are at the heart of our efforts and all are welcome to participate.
 Our shift towards ‘hands-on’ involvement has affected all areas of our mission.
 Junior High Fellowship, Senior High Fellowship and College groups all actively participate in various mission trips.
 Our adults also have a strong partnership with our sister church in Gnozdovo, Russia.

 In OPS schools where no PTA and little teacher support exists, we sponsor teacher appreciation lunches.
-At the Integrated Learning Program, we help make graduation special.
+At the Integrated Learning Program, we help to make graduation special.

-We have drivers for Home Delivered Meals, workers with our Habitat for Humanity Coalition, volunteers at Heartland Hope Mission and a Calvin Crest Work Day.
+We have drivers for Home Delivered Meals, workers with our Habitat for Humanity Coalition, volunteers at Heartland Hope Mission, and laborers for a Calvin Crest Work Day.
+In the summer and fall, we have many members volunteering with AllPlay baseball, a league geared towards giving kids with special needs an opportunity to play baseball.

 We assist with Thanksgiving food assistance with Completely Kids, and we are exploring other areas for more personal involvement with local mission.